sevvandi/SKSite/content/authors/admin/_index.md

 Hello!
 Thanks for visiting my site! :wave:

 I work on statistical machine learning and data science research.
-I am interested in networks,  algorithm evaluation, anomaly and event detection and fairness and applications in spatio-temporal data and networks.
+I am interested in networks,   anomaly and event detection, algorithm evaluation and fairness and applications in spatio-temporal data and networks.
 There are more links between these topics than meets the eye.
 Sometimes linking different topics gives us better insights.
 Isn't it fun when that happens.

 I am a Senior Research Scientist at Australia's National Science Agency, CSIRO.
 At CSIRO's Data61 I work on interesting cutting-edge scientific research.
 I work with other researchers who come from different backgrounds like biology and social science.
 It is fascinating to work with people from different disciplines and see "Science at Work"!
 I really enjoy these interactions and love the experience.